eslint/eslint/docs/developer-guide/nodejs-api.md

 * `options.cacheLocation` (`string`)<br>
   Default is `.eslintcache`.
 The [`eslint.lintFiles()`][eslint-lintfiles] method writes caches into this file.
 * `options.cacheStrategy` (`string`)<br>
-  Default is `metadata`.
+  Default is `"metadata"`.
 Strategy for the cache to use for detecting changed files.
-Can be either `metadata` or `content`.
+Can be either `"metadata"` or `"content"`.

 ### ◆ eslint.lintFiles(patterns)